Published:

 4. Beneficial owners

-The beneficial owner is understood to be the natural person who ultimately disposes of the assets or controls a legal entity.
-The determination is mandatory according to Art.
+A beneficial owner is the natural person who ultimately owns or controls a legal entity, or on whose behalf a transaction is being conducted.
+Establishing this is mandatory under Art.
 4 AMLA.
-In the case of companies such as an LLC or AG, the beneficial owner is the person who directly or indirectly holds more than 25 percent of the shares or voting rights.
+In the case of capital companies such as a GmbH or AG, anyone who directly or indirectly holds more than 25 percent of the shares or voting rights is deemed to be the beneficial owner.

 In practice, the KYC process requires sellers on a marketplace to submit a declaration of beneficial ownership (the so-called Form A).
-In complex ownership structures – for example, an LLC held by a holding company – the chain must be traced back to the natural person.
-If no natural person with more than 25 percent participation can be identified, the members of the top management body are considered beneficial owners.
+In the case of complex ownership structures – such as a GmbH held by a holding company – the chain must be resolved down to the natural person.
+If no natural person with more than 25 percent shareholding can be identified, the members of the supreme governing body are deemed to be the beneficial owners.

-For associations and foundations, special rules apply: here, the founders, the members of the board and, if applicable, the beneficiaries must be identified as beneficial owners.
+Special rules apply to associations and foundations: here, the founders, the board members, and, if applicable, the beneficiaries must be identified as beneficial owners.

-5. Why KYC must come before the first payout
+5. Why KYC must happen before the first payout

-A common mistake on marketplaces: Sellers are allowed onto the platform, orders are processed, but identity verification is postponed.
+A common mistake in marketplaces: sellers are allowed onto the platform, orders are processed, but the identity check is postponed.
 This is not only a compliance risk, but can also have criminal consequences.

-According to Art.
+Pursuant to Art.
 3 para.
-1 AMLA, identification of the contracting party must take place when the business relationship is established.
-For marketplaces that process through a PSP, this means concretely: Before the first payout to a sub-merchant, their KYC must be completed.
-Funds may not flow to an unverified account.
+1 AMLA, the identity of the contracting party must be verified upon establishing the business relationship.
+For marketplaces processing via a PSP, this means in concrete terms: before the first payout is made to a sub-merchant, their KYC must be completed.
+Funds must not flow to an unverified account.

-Example: An online marketplace for arts and crafts takes on a new seller.
+Example: An online marketplace for handicrafts onboarding a new seller.
 The seller can list products immediately.
-Only when an order comes in and a payout is due must the KYC be completed.
-If the seller is an LLC, this includes the commercial register extract and the determination of the beneficial owner.
+Only when an order is received and a payout is due must the KYC be completed.
+If the seller is a GmbH, this includes the commercial register extract and the determination of the beneficial owner.
 As long as the KYC is pending, payouts are blocked.
-The customer has already paid – the funds are held in escrow by the PSP.
+The customer has already paid – the funds are held in trust by the PSP.

-6. What happens with inactive or high-risk merchants
+6. What happens to inactive or high-risk merchants

 The AMLO-FINMA requires ongoing monitoring of business relationships.
-For a PSP that manages sub-merchants on a marketplace, this results in concrete action obligations:
+For a PSP managing sub-merchants on a marketplace, this results in concrete action duties:

-Inactive merchants: Sellers who do not carry out any transactions over a longer period of time (e.g. 12 months) are usually deactivated.
-Before reactivation, it must be checked whether the KYC data is still up to date.
-In the event of material changes (new owner, new registered office), renewed identification is required.
+Inactive merchants: Sellers who do not carry out any transactions over a longer period (e.g. 12 months) are usually deactivated.
+Before reactivation, it must be verified whether the KYC data is still up to date.
+In the event of material changes (new owner, new registered office), re-identification is required.

-High-risk merchants: If a merchant shows unusual patterns – for example, sharply rising turnover, many chargebacks or transactions with high-risk countries – enhanced due diligence obligations pursuant to Art.
-6 AMLA apply.
-This can mean additional document requirements, a personal meeting or even blocking and reporting to MROS.
+High-risk merchants: If a merchant shows unusual patterns – such as skyrocketing sales, many chargebacks, or transactions with high-risk countries – enhanced due diligence obligations apply in accordance with Art.
+6 AMLA.
+This can mean additional document requirements, a personal meeting, or even blocking and reporting to the MROS.

-A professional PSP takes over this monitoring automatically and thereby relieves the marketplace operator.
-Nevertheless, the platform also bears a shared responsibility: Anyone who knowingly allows high-risk sellers without adequate control cannot hide behind the PSP.
+A professional PSP takes care of this monitoring automatically and thus reduces the workload of the marketplace operator.
+Nevertheless, the platform also shares responsibility: anyone who knowingly admits high-risk sellers without adequate control cannot hide behind the PSP.

 7. How automated onboarding increases conversion

-Manual KYC onboarding – i.e. collecting documents by email, manual review by a compliance team and feedback to the seller – takes several days on average.
-For a marketplace that depends on rapid seller growth, this is a conversion killer.
+Manual KYC onboarding – i.e. collecting documents via email, manual verification by a compliance team, and feedback to the seller – takes an average of several days.
+For a marketplace relying on fast seller growth, this is a conversion killer.

-Automated solutions combine several advantages: The seller uploads their identification document directly, the review takes place via OCR and database matching (e.g. against the Swiss Official Gazette of Commerce SHAB or sanctions lists), and approval takes place in minutes instead of days.
-For legal entities, the commercial register extract is retrieved automatically and the ownership structure is checked.
+Automated solutions combine several advantages: the seller uploads their ID document directly, the check is carried out via OCR and database comparison (e.g. against the Swiss Official Gazette of Commerce SOGC or sanction lists), and approval is granted in minutes instead of days.
+For legal entities, the commercial register extract is automatically retrieved and the ownership structure checked.

-Concrete effect: Platforms that switch from manual to automated KYC onboarding report a reduction in the abandonment rate of 30 to 50 percent.
-The reason is simple: the fewer steps and the shorter the waiting time, the higher the probability that a seller completes the process.
+Concrete effect: Platforms moving from manual to automated KYC onboarding report a 30 to 50 percent reduction in bounce rates.
+The reason is simple: the fewer steps and the shorter the waiting time, the higher the likelihood of a seller completing the process.

 Checklist: What you should check before starting

-✓ Clarify whether your payment model triggers your own AMLA obligations or whether you process through a licensed PSP.
+Clarify whether your payment model triggers an AMLA subordination of your own or whether you process via a licensed PSP.

-✓ Define which legal forms (sole proprietorship, LLC, AG, association) are allowed as sellers on your marketplace.
+Define which legal forms (sole proprietorship, GmbH, AG, association) are allowed as sellers on your marketplace.

-✓ Check whether your PSP supports automatic identification for Swiss identification documents and commercial register extracts.
+Check whether your PSP supports automated identification for Swiss ID documents and commercial register extracts.

-✓ Clarify how you handle beneficial owners: From which participation threshold is checked (standard: 25%)?
+Clarify how to handle beneficial owners: from which ownership threshold is verification required (standard: 25%)?

-✓ Define rules for inactive merchants: After how many months without a transaction is deactivation carried out?
+Define rules for inactive merchants: after how many months without transactions are they deactivated?

-✓ Set monitoring criteria for high-risk merchants (e.g. chargeback rate, turnover spikes, country risk).
+Set monitoring criteria for high-risk merchants (e.g. chargeback rate, spikes in sales, country risk).

-✓ Ensure that all KYC documents are retained for at least 10 years in accordance with Art.
+Ensure that all KYC documents are stored for at least 10 years in accordance with Art.
 7 AMLA.

-As a Swiss PSP, Payrexx offers a marketplace payment solution that fully handles the KYC and onboarding of sub-merchants.
-Sellers go through an automated verification process directly in the platform, including ID verification, commercial register matching and determination of the beneficial owners.
+As a Swiss PSP, Payrexx offers a marketplace payment solution that completely takes over the KYC and onboarding of sub-merchants.
+Sellers go through an automated verification process directly in the platform, including ID checks, commercial register comparison, and determination of beneficial owners.

-The payout to verified merchants is made via split payment: the platform commission goes to the marketplace operator, the remaining amount directly to the seller.
-This means the platform never touches customer funds.
-Payrexx supports all common Swiss payment methods – TWINT, PostFinance, credit cards and QR-bills – and can be integrated into existing systems via API.
+The payout to verified merchants is done via Split Payment: the platform commission goes to the marketplace operator, the remaining amount directly to the seller.
+In this way, the platform never touches customer funds.
+Payrexx supports all common Swiss payment methods – TWINT, PostFinance, credit cards, and QR-bill – and can be integrated into existing systems via API.

-Payrexx is your sales partner for Swiss marketplaces.
+Payrexx is your distribution partner for Swiss marketplaces.

 Frequently asked questions about KYC and merchant onboarding for marketplaces